jamiecoleman92/katacoda-scenarios/test/step1.md

 ## Take a look at the deployment file provided

-Firstly lets take a look at the provided file kubernetes.yaml that we will use to deploy our two Java microservices.

-`cat kubernetes.yaml`{{execute}}

-Here you can see two different deployments, one for each of our microservices.
-Here you can find information relating to the readiness probe provided by Kubernetes.
-This is what MicroProfile will use to test the state of the services.
+Firstly lets create our Kubernetes cluster using minikube.
+Execute the following command to get one set up:

+`minikube start`{{execute}}

 Now lets just do a quick check to make sure our Kubernetes environment is up and running by executing the following command:

 `kubectl get nodes`{{execute}}

-If you see the master node status as not ready or connection refused then you may have to wait 30 - 60 seconds then repeat the above command until it becomes available.
+If you see the minikube node status as not ready then you may have to wait 30 - 60 seconds for it to become available.
 Once it has the status **Ready** you can then move on to the next step.